-To determine the type of mold that needs to be built, our engineering team will consider the required tonnage and the estimated mold weight, in addition to cavitation, mold construction, and tiebar distance.
+- To determine the type of mold that needs to be built, our engineering team will consider the required tonnage and the estimated mold weight, in addition to cavitation, mold construction, and tie bar distance.

-The parting lines of the product, including the shape, quantity, parting sequence, and parting method, need to be defined before the engineering team can consider all other aspects of the part’s design and manufacturing.
+- The parting lines of the product, including the shape, quantity, parting sequence, and parting method, need to be defined before the engineering team can consider all other aspects of the part’s design and manufacturing.

-After the parting lines have been established, and the orientation of the part in the mold is decided, the engineering team must determine the type of injection process to use.
+- After the parting lines have been established and the orientation of the part in the mold is decided, the engineering team must determine the type of injection process to use.
 They’ll consider the type of injection, hot or cold, as well as the gate type, size, and location.

-An assessment of the venting requirements, including the size and the location of vents, ensures that air can be removed from the mold.
+- An assessment of the venting requirements, including the size and the location of vents, ensures that air can be removed from the mold.

-Next, the engineering team calculates an adequate cooling time and method to fit the project specifications.
+- Next, the engineering team calculates an adequate cooling time and method to fit the project specifications.

 - When the plastic component in the mold has cooled sufficiently, the part is ejected from the mold.
 The appropriate ejection method depends on a variety of factors, including the number of ejection stages, whether it will be accomplished by pushing or pulling, the surface contact between the pins and the mold, the required clearance, and the desired mechanical properties.

-After the part is ejected from the mold, the mold is closed and the process repeats.
+- After the part is ejected from the mold, the mold is closed, and the process repeats.
 To close the mold properly, the technician must consider the ejection sequence, potential impediments, and the ejector system return method.
 They should also double-check the mold alignment.

-Finally, the mold review includes an overall assessment of the necessary safety precautions for the fabrication and part processor.
+- Finally, the mold review includes an overall assessment of the necessary safety precautions for the fabrication and part processor.
 Technicians follow all maintenance and disassembly directions, as well as confirm if there are sufficient clamping slots and eyebolts.

 At Abtec, our highly skilled team has over 100 years of combined experience designing, developing, and manufacturing custom injection molds and support tooling.
-Our state-of-the-art manufacturing facility offers complete technical and engineering support to create durable molds that are easy to use and provide exceptional consistency.
-Our team of experts is available from the part conception and design to engineering and mold-making.
+Our state-of-the-art manufacturing facility and advanced injection molding machine offer complete technical and engineering support to create durable molds that are easy to use and provide exceptional consistency.
+Additionally, Abtec’s team of injection molding design experts is available from the part conception and design to engineering and mold-making.